elisoncrum/piipan/etl/docs/etl.md

 ## Manual deployment

 These instructions assume that the [piipan infrastructure](../../docs/iac.md) has been established in the Azure subscription and an administrator has signed in with the Azure CLI.
 A future iteration will incorporate managed identities and automate these steps, either in the Infrastructure-as-Code and/or in our CI/CD pipeline.

+### Database setup

 First, establish the tables in the per-state database, in the `participants-records` cluster, using the `postgres` account.
 The Azure portal can be used to reset the cluster password as necessary.
 Use the connection string provided by the portal to extract values for `PGHOST` and `PGUSER`.
 ```
-cd ddl
+cd ../ddl
 export PGUSER=…
 export PGHOST=…
 export PGPASSWORD=…
-psql -d lowercase-state-abbr -f ./per-state.sql
+./apply-ddl.bash
 ```

+### Environment variables

 Set the blob storage connection string in the `BlobStorageConnectionString` environment variable, on a per-state basis, for the Function App.
 Use an access key indicated by the portal for the state storage account (e.g., specific-storage-account → Settings → Access keys → key1)
 ```